Dissertation and Defense

 The chair of the student's dissertation committee and at least one other committee member must be present in person.
-In addition, another faculty member representing the Dean generally is present in person; your department is resonsible for requesting a Dean's Representative.
 In the case that a committee member is unable to attend in person, the committee member may participate by Skype or other teleconference media.
 The defense must be open to all faculty within the department.
 Broader attendance will be left to the discretion of the student in consultation with the committee.

 The dissertation defense shall be an open presentation by the student on the main aspects of the research reported in the dissertation, followed by questions, comments, and discussion.
 The chair of the dissertation committee or a designee shall act as the moderator of this discussion and shall have discretion to decide whether questions are germane to the topic of the dissertation.
 After discussion is completed, the departmental faculty in attendance and the dissertation committee will decide privately whether the dissertation defense has been satisfactory.

 The dissertation chair or designee will report the results as soon as possible after the dissertation defense to the Dean of Students office by submitting a signed Report of Final Examination and a Dissertation Defense Form.
 If the manuscript is to undergo revisions, the student will be informed of the timeframe in which the revisions are to be completed.